mogensen/docker-handson-training/1-Intro-to-docker/Exercises.md

 No worries!
 Just *`exit`* the container and fire up a new one:

 ```
-docker run -it --rm centos:7 bash
+$ docker run -it --rm centos:{version number} bash
 ```

 Everything is back!
 Phew....

-We have all the tools again.
+We now have all the tools again.
 But not vim.

 __Exercise__: Consider why we have all tools avaible again, except vim.

 ## Deploy Apache Tomcat

 Now let's run a JVM based application like Apache Tomcat:

 ```
-docker run --rm -p 8888:8080 tomcat:8.0
+$ docker run --rm -p 8888:8080 tomcat:8.0
 ```

 Since the Tomcat 8.0 docker image doesn't exist, Docker will try to automatically pull it from the registry.